SW49GO/React-Datepicker/README.md

 - bckColor (string) : background color of the datepicker
 - dateColor (string) : color of the day when mouseOver
 - onSelect (function) : callback function to return the date choosen

-#### 📌 See Dropdown Configuration for the 2 dropdowns in the datepicker.